leon4rd/test/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## The first time I got a universal remote control I thought to myself, "This changes everything"